-The scope of alternatives considered for this AA was based on information gathered by the US EPA Design for the Environment Program (DfE) in its 2012 report Alternatives Assessment for Nonylphenol Ethoxylates.
-The DfE NPE Alternatives Assessment identified nine representative alternatives, including one, octylphenol ethoxylate, which was not considered here due to a toxicological profile more hazardous than NPE.
-The remaining eight alternatives considered by the US EPA are listed in Table A.
+The scope of this PAA was based upon information gathered by the USEPA Design for the Environment Program (DfE) in their 2012 Alternatives Assessment for Nonylphenol Ethoxylates.
+The DfE NPE Alternatives Assessment identified nine representative alternatives, including one - octylphenol ethoxylate - which was not considered in this PAA due its more-hazardous toxicological profile.
+The remaining eight alternatives considered by the USEPA are listed in the following table.